Ali al-Bahlul: Charged before a military commission

 Bahlul faced charges before a Guantanamo military commission prior to the United States Supreme Court ruling in Hamdan v.
 Rumsfeld (2006) that the Bush Presidency lacked the constitutional authority to create military commissions that, without adequate justification, substantially deviated from the rules of procedure and evidence applicable at U.S. courts-martial.

 He was indicted along with Ibrahim Ahmed Mahmoud al Qosi.
 Lieutenant Commander Philip Sundel, his first military defense attorney, described the difficulty in getting a security clearance for a translator to talk to his client.
 Sundel told CBS News: "There's virtually no chance he can get a fair trial."

 Bahlul asked Peter Brownback, the president of the commissions, if he could represent himself.
-Al Bahlul and the question of whether detainees should be able to represent themselves were featured in the October 2007 issue of the Yale Law Journal in an article by Matthew Bloom entitled: "'I Did Not Come Here To Defend Myself': Responding to War on Terror Detainees' Attempts To Dismiss Counsel and Boycott the Trial".
-His most recent military lawyer is Major Thomas Fleener.
+Al Bahlul and the question of whether detainees should be able to represent themselves were featured in the October 2007 issue of the Yale Law Journal in an article by Matthew Bloom entitled: "I Did Not Come Here To Defend Myself: Responding to War on Terror Detainees' Attempts To Dismiss Counsel and Boycott the Trial".
+His most recent military lawyer was Major Thomas Fleener.

 After the Supreme Court ruling, Congress passed the Military Commissions Act of 2006, to authorize military commissions at Guantanamo to hear and judge detainee cases.
 On February 9, 2008, Bahlul and Ibrahim Ahmed Mahmoud Al Qosi were charged before military commissions.

 Carol Rosenberg of the Miami Herald, reported that Bahlul would be allowed to represent himself before the newly authorized military commissions, although he was not previously allowed to do so before the Presidentially authorized commissions.
 David McFadden of the Associated Press reported that only three reporters covered Bahlul's trial, associated with the Miami Herald, the Associated Press, and Reuters.
 The new law authorized detainees to represent themselves by choice.